awt2542/ViewController-for-Framer/README.md

 #### <a name="autolink"> </a> .autoLink

-automatically create links based on layer names according to the format: transitionName\_viewName.
+automatically create onClick-links based on layer names according to the format: transitionName\_viewName.
 For example, renaming the "home" layer inside Sketch to slideInRight\_menu would be equivalent to the following code:

 ```coffeescript
 sketch.home.onClick -> Views.slideInRight(menu)